ISSResearch/Data-Collection-Tool/README.md

 # ISS Data Collection Tool

-An end-to-end dataset annotation and management system built for scale.
+An end-to-end dataset collection system designed for scalability.
 Supports multi-role workflows, structured label taxonomies, validation cycles, goal tracking, and archive exports.
-Ideal for organizations building private, high-integrity datasets.
+Ideal for organizations building private, high-integrity datasets with distributed teams of data collectors.

 🛠 Currently in active development.
 Ideal for internal use, pilots, and research-stage projects.